Liberals must choose between competing models for how to move forward

 But both the struggle and the uncertainty seem greater right now, despite the new federal leader, Peter Dutton, playing down any differences within the party.
 According to Dutton, the Liberals are neither moderate nor conservative, but a centre-right party.
 Yet he is the leading conservative, and other Liberal leaders, like Senator Simon Birmingham, are leading moderates.

-The type of internal contest currently going on in the ACT Liberal Party due to the defeat of former senator Zed Seselja by independent David Pocock is clearly also happening around Australia.
+The type of internal contest currently going on in the ACT Liberal Party is clearly also happening around Australia.
 Defeat at the federal election exacerbated tensions because the conservative nature of the Morrison government on key issues generated the opposition which eventually led to the loss of six blue-ribbon seats to teal independents.
 These seats were held largely by avowedly moderate members of the party.

-One place to start when unpacking the issues is the opinion piece written in defence of Zed Seselja by the president of the ACT Young Liberals, Connor Andreatidis.
+One place to start when unpacking the issues is the opinion piece in Monday's Canberra Times written in defence of Zed Seselja by the president of the ACT Young Liberals, Connor Andreatidis.
 Notably it is directed primarily to other Liberals, specifically moderate Liberals, rather than the general public.
-It is also not only about the ACT but other Liberal governments, such as the former Marshall government in South Australia, and broader issues, including mandates, interstate border controls and net zero emissions, which he claims have harmed the whole Liberal Party's brand.
-This is a shot at both state and federal Liberal/Coalition governments.

-He claims, first, that modern Liberal or Coalition governments have become too moderate, and secondly that this moderation has not saved either these governments or individual MPs.
-Conservatism has not saved them either, of course, as Tony Abbott learnt in 2019.

-The Marshall government was wracked, and ultimately hurt electorally, by factional and other internal conflicts, which have flared up further since the loss to Labor's Peter Malinauskas.
-There is no evidence, however, that Marshall, operating in a generally Labor state like South Australia, would have been saved by being more conservative or less committed to COVID border controls and mandates.

-The major significance of this local statement by Andreatidis is not in re-examining the Senate campaign in the ACT.
-He is correct that both moderate and conservative Liberal MPs Australia-wide were defeated in the big swing against the government at the federal election, though the parallel between single-member electorates and a two-seat Senate electorate is faulty (Seselja needed only one-third, rather than half, of the vote).
-A more moderate Liberal senator may still have struggled - but there is no doubt that the independent opposition was galvanised not just by Seselja's general conservative values and identification with the conservative wing of his party, but by his failure to support the right of ACT citizens to debate the assisted dying issue in their own Legislative Assembly.
+Andreatidis is correct that both moderate and conservative Liberal MPs Australia-wide were defeated in the big swing against the government at the federal election, though the parallel between single-member electorates and a two-seat Senate electorate is faulty (Seselja needed only one-third, rather than half, of the vote).
+A more moderate Liberal senator may still have struggled - but there is no doubt that the independent opposition was galvanised not just by Seselja's conservatism, but by his failure to support the right of ACT citizens to debate the assisted dying issue in their own Legislative Assembly.

-The Andreatidis piece's greater significance is that it tells us more about the competing values at work within the Liberal Party.
-This competition reflects the values not just of the party's representatives, including the lost class of 2022 (moderates and conservatives alike) but also the values of the general party membership.
-He claims as an insider that "Zed has faithfully served the values of the Canberra Liberal membership in federal politics".
+Andreatidis piece's greater significance is that it tells us more about the competing values at work within the Liberal Party.

 This local example gives some sense of the task faced by Dutton.
 As the leading conservative, he has three tasks.
 He must engage effectively with party moderates in a highly fraught internal party discussion; he must judge how to fashion policies which are not just in line with Liberal Party values but are electorally attractive; and he must satisfy the party membership, which is itself deeply, even passionately, divided between a moderate minority and a conservative majority.